cloud

 Deploy Rancher Kubernetes Engine

-RKE is more configurable than kubeadm, which requires manual configuration of several components, such as kube-dns, coredns, flannel, and storageClass.
-Upgrading can also be challenging, particularly in mixed-OS environments like my setup, which has servers running Ubuntu 20.04.3 LTS and Centos 7.
-Rancher makes it more convenient to manage these differences.
-Because all rancher’s k8s services will run in Docker.
+RKE is more configurable than kubeadm for my environment because several components, such as kube-dns, CoreDNS, Flannel, and StorageClass behavior, can be managed from a single cluster configuration.
+Upgrades can also be challenging in mixed-OS environments like mine, which includes Ubuntu 20.04.3 LTS and CentOS 7 servers.
+Rancher makes these differences easier to manage because the Kubernetes services run in Docker.

-Moreover, Rancher configures each node using ssh, eliminating the need to add worker nodes individually to the master node.
+Rancher also configures each node over SSH, so I do not need to add worker nodes manually from the master node.

 nodes: